 My primary job is to understand your dog's issues or training needs, establish the goals we want to achieve, set up a treatment plan and teach you how to follow that plan and reach your goals with your dog.
-We are in this together as a team, and it is always about the dog first.
+We are in this together as a team, and my philosophy is, it is always about the dog first.

 I am very proud to be a Professional Member of the Association of Professional Dog Trainers, the Pet Professional Guild (PPG) and the Complimentary Medical Association (CMA).
 I am completing my membership in the International Association of Animal Behavior Consultants (IAABC) and the International Association of Canine Professionals (IACP).

-Since July 2014, I have volunteered at the local Humane Society and rescues in Gainesville, working with their dogs on many different levels.
+Since July 2014, I have volunteered at the Humane Society and other rescues in Gainesville, working with their dogs on many different levels.
 That, too, has been a fantastic experience, and I have learned how to help calm these stressed-out, frightened, and sometimes aggressive dogs.
 With rescue dogs, I try to build/re-build their trust in humans and bond again, which is so necessary to help and train them.

-I was formally trained in Canine Psychology and Behavior at the International School for Canine Psychology and Behavior ISCP in England, one of the leading schools for canine practitioners in Europe.
+I was formally trained in Canine Psychology and Behavior at the International School for Canine Psychology and Behavior (ISCP) in England, one of the leading schools for canine practitioners in Europe.
 As a proud graduate, I am certified and was awarded a diploma in Canine Psychology and Behavior.
 Being a graduate of the ISCP also means that I have an army of over 200 fellow canine behavior consultants to collaborate with and can share ideas, new scientific information, and case studies with.

 I recently completed the Certificate Course in Canine Emotion and Cognition at Duke University, a truly fantastic course that studied the latest science-based research into canine emotion and cognition.
-HINT: Science shows they are so much more intelligent than you think!
+(HINT: Science shows they are so much more intelligent than you think!)
 Next, I will be obtaining training and behavior certifications through the Companion Animal Sciences Institute (CASI) and becoming a Karen Pryor KPCTP and will continue my formal education and certifications from there.